 What is AppSec?
+(Application Security)

 “The intended goal of (an) AppSec program is to implement measures throughout the code’s lifecycle to prevent gaps in the application security policy or the underlying system through flaws in the design, development, deployment, upgrade, or maintenance of the application.” - The OWASP Application Security Program Quick Start Guide